gustavoalvise/pythonScripts/README.md

 # pythonScripts
 Python scripts for various purposes
+Manipulation of google sheets through the API